 14:45 - Coffee break

-15:00 - Roundtable discussion: Patients, payers and providers at the heart of a more holistic approach
+15:00 - Bringing patients, payers and providers into the heart of a more holistic approach

 16:00 - Coffee break